Phil Perry: Biography

 After returning from a South African trip, Perry became ill during a performance with Pieces of a Dream, in October 2009, at Southern Connecticut State University.
 Unsubstantiated rumors began to circulate that he had died.
-While there is no definitive medical diagnosis for the collapse, he was treated at a local New Haven hospital and released with the strong recommendation that he take some time off and rest.
+While there was no definitive medical diagnosis for the collapse, he was treated at a local New Haven hospital and released with the strong recommendation that he take some time off and rest.

 In 2010, "Ready for Love" was released by Shanachie.
 Inspired to continue writing after his health scare, this effort featured more Phil Perry originals than in any of his earlier releases, which was said to be of great satisfaction to him.

 March 2013 saw the release of Say Yes, his 10th solo album, and the 5th on Shanachie.
 It charted in the Top Ten on Billboard and A.C.
 Smooth jazz charts, as well as receiving Smooth Jazz top vocal credits.
 Two years after its release, Say Yes continued its steady climb to become one of Billboard's 2014 top smooth-jazz singles, featuring Perry in a classic duet cover of Where Is the Love? with Chanté Moore.

 The 11th solo release from Perry on the Shanachie label—A Better Man—was #1 on the Billboard Contemporary Jazz chart in the first week of its release.